TGX 1.1.1

 renderer.setTextureWrappingMode(tgx::SHADER_TEXTURE_WRAP_POW2);

-SHADER_FLAT is usually the fastest lighting mode.
+SHADER_UNLIT is the cheapest solid shading path because it skips lighting computations: textured geometry keeps its texture colors, and untextured geometry uses the current material color.
+SHADER_FLAT is usually the fastest lit mode.
 SHADER_GOURAUD interpolates vertex lighting and gives smoother surfaces, especially on curved meshes.
 Textured Gouraud rendering is often the best visual compromise for embedded solid 3D rendering.

 Z-buffer